dipankardas011/dipankardas-portfolio/content/diary/Oct25.md

 description = "Let's talk about my October 2025"
 +++

+# Date 2025-10-03 2025-10-04
+* was able to make the cluster create and cluster delete statemachine work with Emails and SES with postHooks.
+* nice waterfall hiking

 # Date 2025-10-02
 * learning about how to create Finite State machines in go to make complex workflows easier to manage.